 Sylvia Plath said poetry is the blood jet.
 Nick Mount, on Sylvia Plath’s Ariel, said the lyric poem is a frozen moment in time.
 Lynda Barry said an image is the formless thing which gives things form.

 I’m not a huge fan of form or rhyme but I love sestinas and haiku.
-The poet Hali Sofala-Jones said the villanelle was a way for her to play with her obsessions.
+Poet Hali Sofala-Jones said the villanelle was a way for her to play with her obsessions.
 I need to try that.
 And even though I hate writing sonnets, one of my goals is to create a crown of sonnets that obeys all the rules.

 Randolph College Margaret Raynal Fiction Award 2nd Place Prize, 2005.